FreeRADIUS InkBridge

 Structural Data Types

-In this example, we have to explicitly give a data type string.
+In this example, we have to explicitly give a data type of string.
 The data type is needed because there may be multiple children of the TLV-Thing attribute, and the children may not all have the same data type.

 Example of Looping over children of a structural type.

-foreach string child (&TLV-Thing.[*]) {
+foreach string child (TLV-Thing.[*]) {

-&out += " "
+out += " "

 }